AusClimateService/npcp/reports/phase1/phase1_report.md

       Figure 6.1.1: Bias in annual mean precipitation (relative to the AGCD dataset) for the "historical" assessment task.
       Results are shown for a GCM (top left),
-      RCM forced by that GCM (bottom left) and various bias correction methods applied to those model data (rows).
+      RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
       (MAE = mean absolute error.)
     </em>
 </p>